hapax/hapax.github.io/assets/mindjam.md

 The idea that rolling quantum dice into a non-existent future could be the source of human meaning stretches credulity.

 Really, for decisions to be meaningful, we don't want them to be random at all, but to play a particular role with respect to a different ensemble of decisions: not $A$ vs $B$, but rather, the sequence $A_i$ of decisions that make up my life.
 If that sequence is "reflectively stable", in the sense that I would happily make those choices again, why would the freedom to choose
 $B_i$ matter?
+To make things fancy and technical, I'll define a choice $A$ as reflectively stable if, at some later point $t$, for $t' > t$ we would will ourselves to make the same choice $A$.
+If $A$ is reflectively stable, you may regret it in the short term, but not in the long.
+This ties the loop between Epitectus, and the notion of willing reality, and Nietzsche's will of life.

 Perhaps "happily make them again" is too strong; rather, we want *the role they play in the ensemble*, how they contribute to or constitute personal identity, to be reflectively stable.